dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 - `nthreads` parameter for the number of threads to run Ascat, default value: 23

 ASCAT requires other input files that are reused in each run.
 They include loci, alleles and, GC correction files.
-For more deteils on these input files, see (https://cgap-annotations.readthedocs.io/en/latest/ascat.html)
+For more details on these input files, see (https://cgap-annotations.readthedocs.io/en/latest/ascat.html)

 Running ASCAT
 #############